-Nurse Scheduling Software: An ROI Guide
+Nurse Scheduling Software Guide

 How can nurse turnover be reduced?

 With scheduling!
 Using nurse scheduling software gives your nurses the schedule they want and helps you fill the holes in your schedule.
 Keep all of your time off requests in one place.
-By allowing mobile access for your nurses, and you can finalize your schedule earlier to give your staff more lead time for a work/life balance.
+By allowing mobile access for your nurses, and you can finalize your schedule earlier to give your nurses more lead time for a work/life balance.

 Table of Contents

 - Should Nurses Work A 12 Hour Shift?

 - FACTS: Nurse Scheduling Software WILL Save You More

 - Full Scope of Not Optimizing Your Nursing Schedule

 - Features To Look For In Nurse Scheduling Software

 - Benefits of Nurse Scheduling Software